cogilabs/CogiSearch/README.md

 ];
 ```

-I plan to add a "add your own bangs" feature, but for now, if you use CogiSearch as is, don't hesitate to do a pull request with your custom bangs!
+I plan to add a "add your own bangs" feature later on.
+Meanwhile, if you're using the hosted version, feel free to submit a pull request with your custom bangs!

+### Setting a Custom Engine URL

+You can also define your own search engine URL without creating a bang.

+Example:

+- Enter `https://example.com/search?q=%s` in the custom engine URL field
+- `%s` will automatically be replaced with your search query

+This allows you to use **any search engine** that supports direct query URLs!

+> Example custom URL: `https://github.com/search?q=%s` will search GitHub directly.

 ## License